code-at-the-edge/curriculum-materials/content/courses/intro-workshop/links-layouts/instructions.md

 Today we'll cover **two main concepts** through a mix of activities at the computer and moving around playing a game:

-1. **Creating connections, or links, to different parts of a web site or even between sites** (40 minutes)
+1. **Creating connections, or links, to different parts of a web site or even between sites**
     - Pair programming
       - adding `a` HTML elements (`href` anchors with ids)
       - navigating to different pages?
     - Connecting Online Game
-1. **Controlling how a web site is structured and how elements are positioned** (30 minutes)
+1. **Controlling how a web site is structured and how elements are positioned**
     - Pair programming
       - `border, padding, margin, display, position, float` CSS properties
 1. **Project Time** (30 minutes)
     - Connecting and navigating between pages

-You'll recall in over the last two day's we've talked about:
+Over the last two days we've talked about:

 [Summary of key concepts]